Frequently asked questions

 Performing scientific procedures including killing, handling, affecting the habitat of, or otherwise interacting with an animal always requires animal ethics approval.
 Even observational studies may require animal ethics approval (because they have the potential to interfere with an animal’s behaviour or habitat).
 In determining whether approval is required, consider whether any aspect of the life or death of the animal would be affected by the scientific activity.

 Is the work for a scientific purpose?

 Any new, or ongoing, research or teaching activity using animals always requires animal ethics approval.
 Routine veterinary care and agricultural practice do not require ethics approval.
-Where the category of the proposed use is unclear, consult Research Ethics & Integrity (REI).
+Where the category of the proposed use is unclear, consult the Office of Research Ethics & Integrity (OREI).